UCL-ARC/Mutein/Documents/yamlmake.md

 # YAMLmake Workflow Tool

-This markdown documents YAMLmake the new workflow tool developed during the Mutein project.
-This is similar to Snakemake in that a config file documents each possible action in the pipeline in terms of input and output files, the shell command(s) to be run and also allows local or HPC execution.
+This markdown documents YAMLmake, a new workflow tool developed during the Mutein project.
+This is similar to Snakemake in that a config file documents each step in the pipeline in terms of input and output files, the shell command(s) to be run and also allows local or HPC execution.
 However YAMLmake config files are written in pure YAML rather than a mixture of YAML and Snakemake exhanced Python.
-YAMLmake also does not create a dependency graph working backwards from a target, rather the actions are carried out sequentially in the order they appear in the file.
-This makes it much simpler to deal with lists of input files that are not known in advance, the action simply globs then before it runs.
-Whereas Snakemake requires the special checkpoint concept to handle this common situation.
+YAMLmake also does not create a dependency graph working backwards from a target output file, rather the actions are carried out sequentially in the order they appear in the file.
+This makes it much simpler to deal with lists of input files that are not known in advance, the action simply globs then before it runs, whereas Snakemake requires a special checkpoint concept to handle this common situation.
 YAMLmake allows easy changing between local and qsub execution, whereas Snakemake requires a separate directive for each rule to make it run remotely, and these can break when a module is imported.
 YAMLmake tries to specify all input and output files using special placeholders which insert filenames from predefined lists or from filesystem globs executed just prior to running the action.
-It therefore does not need to use embedded Python functions to generate the file lists.
+It therefore does not use embedded Python functions to generate the file lists.

 ## Key aims

 - Produce a basic workflow engine that is easy to learn and not off-putting to new data scientists learning Linux and HPC on the job as part of their broader research
-- No requirement to know any scripting language beyond what bash or scripts commands you would be running manually without a workflow engine
+- No requirement to know any scripting language beyond the bash or script commands you would be running manually without a workflow engine
 - Support reproducibility / portability through conda
 - Support local and HPC execution through GridEngine
 - Support array jobs on GridEngine
 - Easily rerun only the failed jobs from an array
 - Easily specify sets of input and output files for each action using placeholders rather than embedded Python functions
-- Flexible, hierachical, modular config files with comments to support well organised, maintainable pipelines
+- Flexible, modular config files with comments to support well organised, maintainable pipelines

 ## Possible future features